 Misconduct, and of the date, time, and place of a hearing, shall be communicated to the principal parties at the same time and by the same method.

-The notification can be by telephone or in person, but must have written follow-up sent by Registered or Certified U.S. Mail.
+The notification can be by telephone, email, or in person, but must have written follow-up sent by Registered or Certified U.S. Mail.

 Notifications shall contain the following: